AltKat/usb-pw-bypass-linux/guide-en.md

 **Session Management:** Uses `loginctl` to manage user sessions and screen locks

-**Systemd Service:** Runs as a background daemon for continuous monitoring

 ---

-Now sudo, login, and screen lock are tied to your USB key! 🎉
+Now sudo, and login are tied to your USB key! 🎉

 **Final check:** Make sure you've replaced all `usb-USB_ID` and `username` placeholders with your actual values!